Zapier

 6. Continue building the Zap and map fields from the previous step into Mailrith fields.

-If Zapier says the connection failed, disconnect the Mailrith account in Zapier and connect it again.
-Make sure you finish the approval step in Mailrith before returning to Zapier.
+If Zapier says the connection failed, disconnect the Mailrith account in Zapier and connect the account again.
+Complete the approval step in Mailrith before you return to Zapier.

 ## Available Triggers and Actions

-Mailrith gives Zapier both instant triggers and actions.
-Instant triggers start a Zap when something happens in Mailrith.
-Actions let another app tell Mailrith to do something.
+Mailrith provides instant triggers and actions in Zapier.
+Instant triggers start a Zap when a Mailrith event happens.
+Actions let another app ask Mailrith to create, update, find, or change subscriber records.

-- **New Subscriber:** starts a Zap when a subscriber is active in Mailrith.
+- **New Subscriber:** starts a Zap when Mailrith marks a subscriber as active.
 If double opt-in is enabled, the Zap starts after the subscriber confirms.

 - **New Form Subscriber:** starts a Zap when someone subscribes through a selected Mailrith form.